-After spending a few delightful days in Cluj-Napoca the next stop on my Romanian adventure was to Brasov.
+After spending a few delightful days in Cluj-Napoca the next stop on my Romania adventure was to Brasov.
 We had decided that travelling by train would be the most relaxing method of transport and enable me to stretch legs at will.
 The route was a big appeal to see the beautiful Romanian countryside and mountains.

 Getting To The Station